 While this is, of course, a positive development, the fact that this antiquated provision is just now being altered and that the Los Angeles Court of Appeals did nothing to protect a rape victim who was further victimized by a legal loophole is infuriating.
-Senator Evans, who coauthored this legislation along with 12 other senators, agrees:
+Senator Evans, who coauthored this California rape law along with 12 other senators, agrees:

 I am shocked and appalled that the court didn’t see fit to uphold justice for this rape survivor.
 The fact that such an outdated loophole still exists is baffling, but I will introduce legislation this session that will bring uniform clarity.
 The definition of rape is found in the act itself and having sex with an unconscious person is rape.
 Period.